-Water Unit The basis of measurement for water supply as determined by the Council.
-One unit is equal to one cubic metre.
+Water Unit The basis of measurement for water supply as

+determined by the Council.
+One unit is equal to

+one cubic metre.

-7. Protection of Water Supply System
+8. Protection of Water Supply Network

-7.1 Water Supply System
+8.1.
+Water Supply Network

-7.1.1 Access and connection to System
+8.1.1.
+Access and connection to Network

-- (a) No person other than the Council and its authorised agents shall have access to any part of the water supply system, unless with prior approval. - (b) Except as set out in Clause 7.1.2 (Fire Hydrants), no person shall make any connection or interfere with any part of the water supply system, unless with prior approval.
+- (a) No person other than the Council and its authorised agents shall have access to any part of the water supply network, unless with prior approval. - (b) Except as set out in Clause 8.1.2 (Fire Hydrants), no person shall make any connection or interfere with any part of the water supply network, unless with prior approval.

-- (c) Where the water supply system becomes contaminated due to unauthorised access, the Council may recover cost of remediation of contamination. - (d) Any person causing damage which occurs to a Council water supply system during unauthorised access shall be liable for the cost of repair and any other costs the Council incurs as a result for of the incident.
+- (c) Where the water supply network becomes contaminated due to unauthorised access, the Council may recover cost of remediation of contamination. - (d) Any person causing damage which occurs to a Council water supply network during unauthorised access shall be liable for the cost of repair and any other costs the Council incurs as a result of the incident.

-7.1.2 Fire Hydrants
+8.1.2.
+Fire Hydrants

-- (a) No person may take water from a fire hydrant unless that person is: - (i) is-taking the water for the purposes of firefighting and is a Ffire and Eemergency New Zealand personnel as defined in the Fire and Emergency New Zealand Act_2017; or - (ii) is Council or its authorised agents to do so either by Council directly or through the granting of a permit in which case the taking of water is in accordance with any conditions attached to such approval.; or - (iii) Is a current permit holder, being those persons who, after having submitted an application to the Council are subsequently approved to draw water from designated tanker filling points or a fire hydrant, and the taking of water is in accordance with any conditions attached to that approval. - (b) Any person using a fire hydrant in breach of subclause 7.1.2 (a) must immediately remove the standpipe when requested to do so by Council or their agent. - (c) Any person using a fire hydrant pursuant to subclause 7.1.2(a)(iii)(a) (3) is liable to Council for any damage or loss caused to the fire hydrant or the water supply network as a result of that use. - (d) Without prejudice to other remedies available, the Council may seize and impound any equipment used by an offender to gain access to, or draw water from a fire hydrant, and assess and recover the value of water drawn without authorisation and any other associated costs. - (e) Permit holders shall only use approved blue coloured metered standpipes and have two non-return valves to draw water from fire hydrants.
+- (a) No person may take water from a fire hydrant unless that person is: - i. taking the water for the purposes of firefighting and is a Fire and Emergency New Zealand personnel as defined in the Fire and Emergency New Zealand Act 2017: or - ii. authorised to do so either by Council directly or through the granting of a permit in which case the taking of water is in accordance with any conditions attached to such approval. - (b) Any person using a fire hydrant in breach of 8.1.2 (a) must immediately remove the standpipe when requested to do so by Council or their agent. - (c) Any person using a fire hydrant pursuant to 8.1.2(a)(ii) is liable to Council for any damage or loss caused to the fire hydrant or the water supply network as a result of that use. - (d) Without prejudice to other remedies available, the Council may seize and impound any equipment used by an offender to gain access to, or draw water from a fire hydrant, and assess and recover the value of water drawn without authorisation and any other associated costs. - (e) Permit holders shall only use approved blue coloured metered standpipes and have two non-return valves to draw water from fire hydrants.

-7.1.3 Working around Buried Services
+8.1.3.
+Working around Buried Services